anumitadutta01-coder/HeatStress-AlphaFold-Project/README.md

 ## About This Project

-This is an independent bioinformatics project analysing the predicted 3D structures of heat stress transcription factors in two cereal crops — rice (Oryza sativa) and wheat (Triticum aestivum).
+This is an independent bioinformatics project analysing the predicted 3D structures of heat stress transcription factors in three cereal crops — rice (Oryza sativa) and wheat (Triticum aestivum), and maize (Zea mays).

 Heat stress transcription factors are proteins that help plants survive high temperature conditions by switching on protective genes.